-The reality is, however, that there are many internet search engines out there other than Google.
-And no, we are not talking about Bing, Baidu, or Yahoo.
-Rather, we are talking about private search engines like DuckDuckGo, DeSearch (Bitclave), Yippy, StartPage, and Gibiru.
+The reality is, however, that there are many Google alternatives out there.
+And no, we’re not talking about Bing, Baidu, or Yahoo.
+Rather, we are talking about your next Google replacement – namely, private search engines like DuckDuckGo, DeSearch (Bitclave), Yippy, StartPage, and Gibiru.
 These and other alternatives to Google offer users private, secure, anonymous, non-tracking searches and unbiased search results.
+Without most of the drawbacks privacy enthusiasts associate with the current search engine behemoth.

 This article is going to explain how private search engines work and track you less (or not at all) compared to search engines like Google, Bing, or Yahoo.
 We will also describe how private search engines can help you secure your browsing history, personal data, and allow for searches that give neutral results.

-Search engines like Google, Bing, and Yahoo simply are not the most secure platforms to perform online searches anymore.
+Search engines like Google, Bing, and Yahoo simply aren’t the most secure platforms to perform online searches anymore.

-In this day and age of privacy breaches and online hacking it is important to keep all your information as safe and secure as possible.
+In this day and age of privacy breaches and online hacking, it’s important to keep all your information as safe and secure as possible.
 Unfortunately, despite ongoing attempts, search engines like Google, Bing, and Yahoo simply are not the most secure platforms to perform online searches anymore.
-In order to conduct a safe online search, your best bet is to use a private search engine.
-Keep reading to explore five popular private search engines together with us!
+In order to conduct a safe online search, your best bet is to use Google search alternatives – the private search engines that can!
+Keep reading to explore five popular private search engines together with us.

 Why you should use private search engines

 Private search engines are a great way of remaining anonymous on the internet.
-We all know that Google is not in the business of selling our personal information for profit, though nothing in their mandate precludes them from doing so.
+While Google might not be in the business of selling our personal information for profit, nothing in their mandate precludes them from doing so.
 In fact, just by using Google you are giving them permission to collect your data and to profit off your information.
+And this is where the need to look for Google alternatives comes in.

 With millions of users and billions of searches taking place every day, there are unfortunately numerous privacy breaches occurring all the time.
 And while many of us think that browsing on private or incognito mode will give us that extra element of security, the reality is that this does not give you the level of privacy you think it does.